• Art Magazine

 Joachim Rodriguez y Romero

-With their artistic philosophies, art stems in history always contributed to influencing other areas in the design language.
-So also the jewelry production , the results of which developed from simple accessories to artistic statements, the styles, social currents and cultural trends against mirrors n.
+Throughout history, artistic movements, with their respective philosophies, have always contributed to influencing other areas in terms of design language.
+This is also true of jewelry making , whose results have evolved from simple accessories to artistic statements that reflect stylistic periods, social movements, and cultural trends.

 From the archaic motifs of ancient civilizations to the bold, geometric patterns of today, the development of jewelry is inextricably linked to art history.
 From the organic lines of Art Nouveau to the geometric elegance of Art Deco to the minimalist aesthetics of modernity: each era has left its own character in the jewelry.
 And that is exactly what we will devote ourselves in this article.